fschwaiger/matlab-grid/README.md

 })
 ```

 NOTE: The iterator `iter` must be a cell array, where each cell contains an array of iterator values.
 The 1st dimension can be arbitrary, and most likely will be == 1.
 The 2nd dimension is the most important, as it will be the one that is iterated over.
 Any further dimensions in the iterator cell array are unsupported.
-That is, iter{n} defines size(iter{n}, 2) iterations for the n-th dimension.
+That is, `iter{n}` defines `size(iter{n}, 2)` iterations for the Nth dimension.

 ## Grid Slicing

-Just like within a `table`, you can subreference a grid **by index** or **by label**.
+Just like within a `table`, you can sub-reference a grid **by index** or **by label**.
 The return value depends on your use of the operator.
 To index by numerical indices, use:

 ```matlab
 grid(2, 2:3, 1) % returns a sub-grid